SoftwareAG/sagdevops-templates/templates/sag-cc-repos-ga/README.md

 -->
 # Command Central Internal GA Product and Fix Repositories

-Use this template to create internal GA Software AG product and fix repositories in Command Central that replicate the production repositories, provided to Software AG customers.
+Only for internal use.
+With this template, you can add the General Availability (GA) or release-candidate sandboxes, located on the Software AG internal install servers, as product and fix repositories in Command Central.

 ## Requirements

+None.

 ### Supported Software AG releases